gtarsia/py2html/README.md

 What is unyfy
 =======

-Unyfy is a template engine, but also a web language.
-Unyfy translates css, html and js coding to a Python-like syntax.
+unyfy is a template engine, but also a web language. unyfy translates css, html and js coding to a Python-like syntax.
 The template engine has also the same syntax.

-A Unyfy code block can have parts of css, html, js and templating, but it will look like a single homogenic language.
+A unyfy code block can have parts of css, html, js and templating, but it will look like a single homogenic language.

 Examples speak more than words: